istio/istio.io/content/en/docs/tasks/security/citadel-config/auth-sds/index.md

 ## Before you begin

-Follow the [Istio installation guide](/docs/setup/install/helm/) to set up Istio with SDS and global mutual TLS enabled.
+Follow the [Istio installation guide](/docs/setup/install/istioctl/) to set up Istio with the SDS profile.

 ## Service-to-service mutual TLS using key/certificate provisioned through SDS